joe-m-shaw/foldchanger/README.md

 foldchanger provides a bunch of helpful functions to make interacting with fold changes and log2ratios easier.

-For example, `foldchanger::pred_cpc` can be used to predict the copies per cell (CPC) of genes within a tumour sample, based on neoplastic cell content (NCC) and fold change.
+For example, `pred_cpc` can be used to predict the copies per cell (CPC) of genes within a tumour sample, based on neoplastic cell content (NCC) and fold change.

 Let’s imagine you measure a fold change of 11 for the *EGFR* gene in a tumour sample with an NCC of 65%: